canmod/macpan2/inst/starter_models/shiver/README.md

 The default recovery rates mean an individual takes 10 days on average to move from I to R, and 14 days on average to go from H to R. These rates seem plausible for this scenario.
-Note that the recovery class in this model, includes deaths from the hospitalization class.
+Note that the recovery class in this model, also called the removed compartment, includes deaths from the hospitalization class.
 We could speculate that the recovery rate from H to R could be shorter than the recovery rate from I to R if hospitalized individuals are more likely to die for instance than recover (and given death on average happens quicker than recovery from infection).
 For now, let’s stick with the 2 week recovery rate for H, given we assumed in the observed data above that all hospitalized individuals are in H regardless of severity.

 We want to estimate the transmission parameters `beta_s` and `beta_v`.
-It’s more challenging to interpret these state dependent parameters, but we would expect transmission involving vaccinated suceptibles would be less effective than unvaccinated transmission (beta_v \< beta_s).
+It’s more challenging to interpret these state dependent parameters, but we would expect transmission involving vaccinated suceptibles would be less effective than unvaccinated transmission (`beta_v` \< `beta_s`).
 These defaults meet this minimal assumption.
 Additionally,
 $R_{0,S} \approx \beta_s/\gamma_i = 2$ which seems reasonable.

-We want to update the initial states with information we can find, [Public Health Ontario](https://www.publichealthontario.ca/en/Data-and-Analysis/Infectious-Disease/Respiratory-Virus-Tool) provides us with daily estimates for $V(0)$ and $I(0)$ and $H(0)$ is taken from observed data.
+We want to update the initial states with data we can find.
+[Public Health Ontario](https://www.publichealthontario.ca/en/Data-and-Analysis/Infectious-Disease/Respiratory-Virus-Tool) provides us with daily estimates for $V(0)$ and $I(0)$ and $H(0)$.
 There is no data on initial exposure, however we know it is improbable that there are no exposed individuals initially.
 We will estimate this value in addition to transmission parameters when calibrating.
 Finally, since we are not interested in the dynamics of S or R, it makes sense to leave the default $R = 0$, even though we have prior knowledge that by the summer of 2021 $R > 0$.
-Individuals in R are removed from the transmission dynamics, so initializing R to a non-zero value will only deplete the initial susceptible population by this non-zero value.
+Individuals in $R$ are removed from the transmission dynamics, so initializing $R$ to a non-zero value will only deplete the initial susceptible population by this value.

 ``` r
 ## Initial Conditions